volke0/SNES-Final-Fantasy-Battle-Engine---Python-Project/README.md

 This is the source code for the SNES Final Fantasy Battle Engine project.
 Things are still not complete and there are bugs.
 Feel free to improve and enhance the code :)

 ## What you need:
-You only need the latest version of pygame to run this engine.
+You need the latest version of pygame to run this engine.
 To install simply have python installed on your machine and run the command line:

 > pip install pygame

+Furthermore, you need to download the assets separately (since it is pretty big).
+Download here: https://drive.google.com/file/d/1i1Xq2aBthlg4nKcZSfy46C_q3_UseQsm/view?usp=sharing

 ## To Do List:
 * Fix item text display when using items.